beersbr/beersbr.github.com/source/_posts/2011-11-22-and-so-it-began-dot-dot-dot.markdown

 	"rgba(255, 255, 200, 1.0)"; // is very pale yellow
 	"#ffffee"; // is also pale yellow
 ```
-After that we call fillRect.
+After that we call `fillRect`.
 This method will just create the rectangle on the canvas.
 The syntax is:

 	fillRect(x, y, width, height)